tomwhartung/jmws_accoutrements/books/1-marketing/2-brainstorming.md

     - Instant Personality Quiz?
     - Two questions, pick where you are on the continuum
       - Use at least positive, neutral, and negative synonym on each side
-      - Use the colors subtly in the continuum - a gradient with white in the middle might be nice
+      - Use the colors subtlely in the continuum - a gradient with white in the middle might be nice
       - S ------- N - where are you, on a scale of 1-10?
       - T ------- F - where are you, on a scale of 1-10?
     - What your score means: